TownLake/blog-samrhea-legacy/content/pages/at-cloudflare/index.md

 I spend every day working with curious, empathetic product managers and product directors in my group who obsess over how we can use Cloudflare's network to solve security problems for teams of any size.

-Back in the day, I was a Product Manager for most of the products above or the Director of Product when Product Managers much smarter than me built those tools.
+Back in the day, I was a Product Manager for most of the products above or the Director of Product when Product Managers  smarter than me built those tools.
 I consider myself terribly lucky to have worked with brilliant teammates to watch these prototypes and moon shot ideas evolve into Cloudflare's next act.
-I could not be more excited to see what we can solve for our Cloudflare Zero Trust customers as we ship even faster.
+I could not be more excited to see what we can solve next for our customers.

 I also [launched our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/) years ago and miss the bizarre dance of domain registration.
 I'm sorry -- I do not know when we will support the `.horse` TLD.